 Shari Difley, CPA, CA, B.Comm. — CFO

-Shari Difley has 15 years’ experience as the Chief Financial Officer of two public mineral exploration companies, Jade Leader Corp. and Canex Metals Inc. Prior to this, she worked in the assurance and taxation areas of National Chartered Accountancy firms, most recently as Senior Manager at Grant Thornton LLP.
+Shari Difley has 15 years of experience as the Chief Financial Officer of two public mineral exploration companies, Jade Leader Corp. and Canex Metals Inc. Prior to this, she worked in the assurance and taxation areas of National Chartered Accountancy firms, most recently as Senior Manager at Grant Thornton LLP.
 She offered assistance with financing, audit, accounting, taxation and other business needs to clients in a variety of industries.

 During the last five years, she has been an independent consultant and has worked with a number of other public companies, including Tyler Resources Inc. She has extensive experience in public offerings, public company reporting, acquisitions, divestitures, governance and regulatory requirements.

 Barbara O’Neill has worked for a number of TSX and TSX Venture corporations primarily in the mining industry, both nationally and internationally, for the last 25 years.
 She has extensive experience in public offerings, public listings and exchange matters, share and asset acquisitions and dispositions, restructurings, securities regulatory requirements for public issuers and other related business transactions.
 She is currently Corporate Secretary of Jade Leader Corp. and Canex Metals Inc., CanadaBis Capital Inc. and was previously the Corporate Secretary of CDG Investments Inc. and Tyler Resources Inc.